lxhyl/0xwho/README.md

 ### use case

-* click the icon on the right of the address to flip the nickname
+* click the icon to flip the nickname